nuwangunasekara/BDPP_Labs/LAB_1/LAB_1.md

-# BigDataCourse (LAB 1: Installation using Conda inside VS Code)
+# Big Data Parallel Programming Course (LAB 1: Installation using Conda inside VS Code)

 ## Pre-requesters
 - This Lab is done in VS code